SamFu1113/Process-synchronization-using-semaphores/ReadMe.md

 ```

 ### HINT
 &nbsp;&nbsp;&nbsp;&nbsp;In order to achieve the synchronization, please think how many semaphores should be used.
 Then use create_sem() in p1.c to create all the semaphores and their initial values.
-Then, in p2, p3,
+Then, in p2, p3, before the loop,